infiniteopt/InfiniteOpt.jl/docs/src/guide/expression.md

 !!! info
-    `JuMP-dev` has secured funding to overhaul their nonlinear interface and hence the timeline resolving many of the limitations should be expedited.
+    `JuMP-dev` has secured funding to overhaul their nonlinear interface and hence the timeline for resolving many of the limitations should be expedited.
     Check out their [announcement](https://jump.dev/announcements/2022/02/21/lanl/)
     for more information.